Business Plan Template, Free Download 2026

 Do I need a business plan to start a business?

 You do not legally need a business plan to start a business, but having one significantly increases your chances of success.
 Research by the Small Business Administration shows that businesses with formal plans are more likely to secure funding, grow revenue, and survive beyond the first five years.
-A business plan forces you to think through your market, competition, financials, and operations before investing money and time.
+Whether you use a small business plan template for an established company or a startup business plan template for a new venture, the process forces you to think through your market, competition, financials, and operations before investing money and time.
 You absolutely need a business plan if seeking bank loans, SBA loans, or investor funding, as all of these require formal documentation.

 What is the difference between a business plan and a business model?